isbeorn/nina.docs/docs/advanced/autofocus.md

 ### Contrast Detection

 A second method is to detect the contrast available in the image - in the same way that a smartphone or mirrorless camera does to perform autofocus.
 The focuser is moved per the Auto Focus Step Size, exposures are taken per the Auto-Focus exposure time, and contrast is measured via different techniques.
 The curve obtained is close to a Gaussian Curve, where the maximum of the curve is the point of highest contrast and therefore best focus.
-And example would be as per the below.
+An example would be as per the below.

 ![Autofocus Curve Example - Contrast Detection](../images/advanced/autofocuscurve2.png)